pit-carrierbag/cbt-humancenteredcomputing/README.md

-# Website for the Carrier Bag of Computing Workshop
+# Website for the Carrier Bag of Human-Centered Computing Workshop